ZeroVuln-io/freebits/README.md

 <!-- Cloudflare -->
 # Cloudflare Deployment

-This[repository](https://github.com/ZeroVuln-io/freebits/tree/main/cloudflare) contains Python code to deploy and manage Cloudflare infrastructure using Pulumi.
+[Cloudflare Deployment]](https://github.com/ZeroVuln-io/freebits/tree/main/cloudflare) written in using Pulumi and written in Python.

 <!-- Github Dependabot Alert Fetcher -->
 # Github Dependabot Alert Fetcher

-[ghbotcheck]()is a cli written in golang used to fetch CVEs across github orgs and repos.
+[ghbotcheck]() is a cli written in golang used to fetch CVEs across github orgs and repos.